-According to the British Vegan Society, in the UK, the Number of Vegans Quadrupled to 600,000 People (British Vegan Society)
+In the UK, the Number of Vegans Quadrupled to 600,000 People (Economist)

 There Are More Than 950 Vegan Restaurants in Poland (Travel Daily Media)

-If you’re picky about veggie burgers like me, you’ll be relieved that the 950 vegan restaurants in Poland serve the best veggie burger on the planet, while the Polish capital city Warsaw is one of the best vegan-friendly places to visit. (source)
+If you’re picky about veggie burgers like me, you’ll be relieved that the 950 vegan restaurants in Poland serve the best veggie burgers on the planet, while the Polish capital city, Warsaw, is one of the best vegan-friendly places to visit. (source)

 In the US, Veganism Is Rapidly Growing, With 6% of the Population Being Vegan (Plant Protein Sources)

 Veganism is on the rise in the US, with an increase of 500% from 2014 to 2023.
-The vegan population numbers 6% of the American population. (source)
+The vegan population is 6% of the American population. (source)

 Japan has become a Vegan-friendly country, with a total vegan population of 2.5 million (Bord Bia)

 In the past, when I visited Japan, I relied on instant noodles to survive as most dishes contained some form of fish or other.
 From 2017 to 2019, the number of vegans in Japan doubled, with numbers reaching 2.5 million vegans.